Dynamic Properties of Two-Dimensional Latticed Holographic System: Introduction

 \section{Introduction}

 Anisotropy is universal and results in many rich phenomena in nature, such as magnetic systems, latticed systems, and so on \cite{Glotzer:2007}.
 In some strongly correlated systems, the anisotropy is associated with many dynamical measures, for example, the transport properties.
-The effects of anisotropy on dynamical measures for strongly correlated systems are useful for practical uses and are worthy of further investigation.
-Strongly correlated systems, however, are long-standing hard problems in physics.
+The effects of anisotropy on dynamical measures for strongly correlated systems are useful for practical u Strongly correlated systems, however, are long-standing hard problems in physics.
 Gauge/gravity duality can bring novel insight and understanding into the strongly correlated systems and offer a good platform to study the anisotropy of dynamical quantities in strongly correlated systems.

 Gauge/gravity duality has been proved powerful tools to study strongly correlated systems and dynamical properties \cite{Maldacena:1997re,Gubser:1998bc,Witten:1998qj,Aharony:1999ti,Hartnoll:2016apf}.
-Anisotropy is also ubiquitous in holographic systems, such as systems with lattices, anisotropic axions, massive gravity, and so on \cite{Ling:2015ghh,Fang:2014jka,Arefeva:2018hyo,Ahn:2017kvc}.
+Anisotropy is also ubiquitous in holographic systems, such as systems with lattices, anisotropic axions, massive gravity, and so on \cite{Ling:2015ghh,Fang:2014jka,Arefeva:2018hyo,Jeong:2017rxg,Cremonini:2014pca,Grandi:2021bsp,Baggioli:2020qdg}.
 All these models realize the anisotropy by explicitly breaking the isotropic symmetry.
 The anisotropy can also be introduced by spontaneous symmetry breaking, such as holographic charge density wave models \cite{Donos:2013gda,Ling:2014saa}.

 Due to the breaking of translational symmetry from lattices, the DC conductivity is finite.
 In \cite{Donos:2014uba}, a novel technics to calculate the DC conductivity from lattice systems has been developed.
 Using these technics, a simple analytic expression for the DC conductivity of a large class of holographic lattice models can be obtained, see \cite{Blake:2014yla,Donos:2014cya,Zhou:2015dha} and therein.
-In particular, in terms of the relation between the DC conductivity and the temperature, it is convenient to work out the (metal or insulating) phase of the system, see for instances \cite{Donos:2014oha,Ling:2016dck,Wu:2018pig,Ling:2015dma,Ling:2015epa,Ling:2015exa,Ling:2016wyr,Ling:2016ibq,Baggioli:2014roa,Baggioli:2016oqk,Baggioli:2016oju}.
+In particular, in terms of the relation between the DC conductivity and the temperature, it is convenient to work out the (metal or insulating) phase of the system, see for instances \cite{Donos:2014oha,Ling:2016dck,Wu:2018pig,Ling:2015dma,Ling:2015epa,Ling:2015exa,Ling:2016wyr,Ling:2016ibq,Baggioli:2014roa,Baggioli:2016oqk,Baggioli:2016oju,An:2020tkn}.